canonical/canonical-identity-platform-docs/DOCS/canonical-identity-platform.md

 - A relationship based access control (ReBAC) backend
 - A login UI and error pages

-While primarily designed for charmed workloads the Canonical Identity Platform can also be used to protect traditional Kubernetes and Virtual Machine based applications.
+While primarily designed for charmed workloads, the Canonical Identity Platform can also be used to protect traditional Kubernetes and Virtual Machine based applications.

 ## In this documentation